Information applicable to all Department of Foreign Affairs customers.

 - rights in relation to automated decision making and profiling.

-The easiest way to make a request to this Department in relation to your personal data, including a Data Subject Access Request, is by emailing email@example.com.
+The easiest way to get further information or to make a request to this Department in relation to your personal data, including a Data Subject Access Request, is by emailing firstname.lastname@example.org.

 More detailed information on your rights under the GDPR is available from the Data Protection Commission.

 We will not hold your Personal Data for longer than is necessary.
 We retain your Personal Data for as long as we need it for the purposes described in this Privacy Notice or to comply with any applicable law or regulation, a summons, a search warrant, a court or regulatory order, or other statutory requirement including the Department’s obligations under the National Archives Act 1986 (as amended).

 We also have a number of service specific privacy notices, including for our Passport Service, which provide more information in relation to processing of data for those particular services.
 These notices can be found in the links to the left of this notice.